Jack, Joseph and Morton Mandel Center for the Humanities, 313

 Her book, A Poetics of Trauma: The Work of Dahlia Ravikovitch (University Press of New England, 2013) is the first full-length study of the renowned Israeli poet, translator, peace activist, and 1998 Israel Prize laureate Dahlia Ravikovitch (1936-2005).

-Ilana Szobel has authored various articles treating Hebrew literature, gender and trauma studies, psychoanalysis, and Israeli film.
-She is currently working on a second book project, Flesh of My Flesh: Sexual Violence in Hebrew Literature.
+Ilana Szobel has authored various articles treating Hebrew literature, gender and trauma studies, psychoanalysis, disability studies, and Israeli film.
+She is currently working on a second book project, Flesh of My Flesh: Sexual Violence in Hebrew Literature and Israeli Culture.
 This study explores the literary history of sexual assault in Hebrew literature.

 By introducing students to works of art, film, dance, and music, she aims to expose students to the critical study of Hebrew and Israeli culture.
 Her courses include “Introduction to Israeli Literature, Film, and Culture,” “The Holocaust in Jewish Literature,” “Minorities and Others in Israeli Literature and Culture,” “Trauma and Violence in Israeli Literature and Film,” Israeli Women Writers on War and Peace,” and “Love, Sex, and Power in Israeli Culture.”